scala/scala3/docs/docs/reference/extend/translation.md

  2. Drop an implicit parameter list if one is given and also drop any value arguments to parent constructors.
  3. Drop any tokens that are not keywords of identifiers.
  4. In each token resulting from the previous step, drop all characters that are not legal parts of alphanumeric identifiers.
 This leaves all characters that satisfy the `java.lang.Character.isUnicodeIdentifierPart` predicate as well as `$`.
 Among Ascii characters, the retained characters are all letters, digits, as well as `_` and `$`.
- 5. Concatenate all non-empty strings resulting from the previous step with `_` separators.
+ 5. Concatenate all non-empty strings resulting from the previous step with `_` separators, except use `__` (i.e. two underscores) between identifiers coming from the type pattern and identifiers coming from the implemented traits (if there are any).

 It is an error if two extensions defined in the same scope have the same computed name.
 These double definition errors can always be avoided by grouping augments together or, as a last resort, defining suitable type aliases.
 The scheme gives stable names that do not depend on the order in which definitions are given.